Nucky Thompson: Season three

-In 1923, Nucky faces trouble from Gyp Rosetti (Bobby Cannavale), a New York gangster who works for Joe Masseria (Ivo Nandi).
+At the start of 1923, Nucky faces trouble from Gyp Rosetti (Bobby Cannavale), a New York gangster who works for Joe Masseria (Ivo Nandi).
 Due to political turmoil involving U.S. Attorney General Harry M. Daugherty (Christopher McDonald), whom Nucky pays $40,000 a month to protect him from any criminal investigations, Nucky agrees to simplify his operation and sell exclusively to Rothstein.
 Infuriated, Rosetti takes over Tabor Heights, a small town on the road between Atlantic City and New York where convoys stop for gas.
 He then blockades any of Nucky's alcohol deliveries from going through.
 The feud escalates when Rosetti hijacks a convoy, killing eleven of Nucky's men.
 Rothstein sends Benjamin Siegel (Michael Zegen) to kill Rosetti, but the hit is unsuccessful.
 However, it does force Rosetti to flee Tabor Heights and go back to New York.

 Back home, Nucky's marriage to Margaret is now no more than a public show, and Nucky spends much of his time in Manhattan with his mistress Billie Kent (Meg Chambers Steedle).
 When Eli is released from prison, Nucky gives him a job in a liquor warehouse, but wants nothing to do with him personally.
-This changes when Eli is able to anticipate Rosetti's ambush, even though he is unable to stop it.
-After an Easter dinner with the family, Nucky reconciles with Eli and they go back to working together.
+This changes when Eli tries and fails to stop one of Nucky's convoys from being ambushed by Rosetti's men.
+After an Easter dinner with the family, Nucky reconciles with Eli, and they go back to working together.

 In Washington, D. C., Daugherty plans to indict Nucky for bootlegging to make him a scapegoat for the corruption charges facing the Harding Administration.
 Nucky goes to Treasury Secretary Andrew Mellon (James Cromwell) and convinces him to have George Remus (Glenn Fleshler) arrested in exchange for Nucky illegally running Mellon's distillery in West Overton, Pennsylvania.
 Remus has direct ties to Daugherty's accomplice Jess Smith (Ed Jewett), causing further problems for Daugherty and leaving Nucky in the clear.